Shishmanoğlu family: Establishment in Vidin

-In 1592 Grujica settled in the Bulgarian town of Vidin which in the Middle Ages was the residence of the Shishman Royal dynasty.
+In 1592 Grujica settled in the Bulgarian town of Vidin which in the Middle Ages was the residence of the Shishman Imperial dynasty.
 His successors are engaged in tailoring, while the marriage of a one their girl with influential Bosnian janissar, give unexpected rise of the family.
 In 1794 their grandson Osman Pazvantoğlu became governor of the Vidin district and a rebel against Ottoman rule.
 When Osman runs, he delegated his financial affairs of his cousin Emmanuel Shishmanoğlu, who accumulate great wealth.
 Emmanuel developed a finance house by installing each of his four sons in the main economic centres in Ottoman and Austrian Empires.
 Unlike the Christian usurers of earlier centuries, who had financed and managed Turkish noble houses, but often lost their wealth through violence or expropriation, the system created by the Shishmanoğlu was impervious to local attacks.
 Their assets were held in financial instruments, circulating through the world as stocks, bonds and debts.
 The skills of Emmanuel allowed them to insulate their property from local violence.
 They managed to maintain their privileges after the death of Pazvantoğlu and even they are given the title Çorbacı.

 In 1850, however, the sons of Emmanuel support a large uprising in Vidin, because they hope to restore autonomy to the district and to become its princes.
 Punishment were expelled from the town and their business is destroyed.

 Political success

 After the Liberation of Bulgaria from Ottoman rule, the family enter into the political life of the country.
 The son of Emmanuel, Alexander Shishmanov was elected to mayor of the town of Svishtov.
 Other family members are politics and diplomats too.
 Of these the most famous is Dr. Assen Shishmanov and Prof. Ivan Shishmanov.

 In 1884 Ivan Shishmanov went abroad to study, attending over the years the universities of Jena, Geneva, and Leipzig.
 He became a professor at the University of Sofia in 1894.
 From 1903 to 1907 he served as Bulgaria’s minister of education.
 Shishmanov was the first Bulgarian scholar to study literature from the point of view of culture and social history.
 He did considerable research on writers and cultural figures of the Bulgarian national renaissance of the period 1750 to 1878.
-His works include writings on Bulgaria’s literary ties with Russia and the Ukraine and a series of lectures on comparative Western European literatures in the 18th century.
+His works include writings on Bulgaria’s literary ties with Russia and Ukraine and a series of lectures on comparative Western European literatures in the 18th century.

 Dimiter Shishmanov, the son of Ivan Shishmanov also involved in politics and became Minister of Foreign Affairs during the Second World War.
 As a minister he supported Bulgaria's entry into Tripartite Pact and after the war was executed by the communists.